Dennis Walters

 Sir Dennis Murray Walters (28 November 1928 – 1 October 2021) was a British Conservative Party politician who served as the Member of Parliament (MP) for Westbury from 1964 to 1992.

 Early life

 The son of Douglas L. Walters and Clara Walters (née Pomello), Walters was of English and Italian descent and born in Italy.
 He was brought up as a Roman Catholic.

-At the outbreak of the Second World War he was in Italy and was interned, but after the Armistice of 1943 he was released and served for eleven months with the Italian Resistance.
-He then returned to England and was educated at Downside School and St Catharine's College, Cambridge, where he read Modern Languages as an Exhibitioner and completed an MA.
+At the outbreak of the Second World War he was in Italy and was interned, but after the Armistice of Cassibile he was released and served for eleven months with the Italian Resistance in Florence.
+During this time he made the acquaintance of several notable partisans, including Giorgio Amendola, Bruno Sanguinetti, his future wife Teresa "Chicchi" Mattei and her brother Gianfranco, and the Action Party leaders Carlo Ludovico Ragghianti and Gigi Alemani.

+He then returned to England and was educated at Downside School and St Catharine's College, Cambridge, where he read Modern Languages (French and Italian) as an Exhibitioner and completed an MA.

 Career

 In the late 1950s, Walters was employed as personal assistant to the Conservative peer Lord Hailsham throughout his chairmanship of the Conservative Party.

 At the 1959 general election, Walters contested Blyth for the Conservatives, fighting the seat again the next year at a by-election after Alf Robens was appointed to the House of Lords.
 In October 1962, he was selected as his party's candidate for the Conservative-held safe seat of Westbury, which he represented as Member of Parliament (MP) for 28 years from 1964 onwards.
 During his early years in the Commons, he worked closely with Shadow Foreign Secretary Sir Alec Douglas-Home, of whom he later wrote "I could not imagine a more considerate, fair, or civilised person to serve."

 Following the Six-Day War of 1967, Walters visited Palestine with his parliamentary colleague Ian Gilmour, and in a joint statement they said "The Israeli attitude to the refugees becomes clearer when their return rather than their expulsion is considered.
 Most people in Britain probably believe that Israel has agreed to their return and that repatriation is now satisfactorily proceeding.
 Nothing could be further from the truth."
 This was an early signal of the willingness of Walters and Gilmour to work closely together to explain the Arab point of view to the Western world, and they became close allies.

 Outside parliament, Walters served as Chairman of Middle East International, founded in 1971 by Christopher Mayhew with "a mission to provide authoritative and independent news and analysis on the Middle East."
 A sympathiser with Arab interests, from 1970 to 1982 he was Chairman of the Council for the Advancement of Arab-British Understanding and from 1978 to 1981 joint Chairman of the Euro-Arab Parliamentary Association.
 He was also a company director with interests in investment, advertising, public relations and travel.